Darialyphia/tcg/docs/DESIGN_DOCUMENT.md

 - Shard zone: this is where Shards cards are played
 - Mana zone: this is where cards used are mana, and shards converted to mana are placed.
 - Trap zone: this is where Trap cards are played
-- Evolution zone: this is where Evolution cards are placed at the start of the game.
 - Attack zone: contains five slots where player can play Creature cards, as well as one slot to play one or multiple Sêmm cards of the Row Enchant type
 - Defense zone: contains five slots where player can play Creature cards, as well as one slot to play one or multiple Sêmm cards of the Row Enchant type